 Authorization for travel and reimbursement of expenses must follow the provisions of UT and EPP policy.
 It is the employee's responsibility to be familiar with and follow established travel policies.
 Deliberate disregard of these regulations while traveling on UT business or filing of an intentionally misleading or fraudulent travel claim, are grounds for disciplinary action, including termination of employment.
-The travel policy and other travel resources can be found at https://finance.tennessee.edu/travel/.
+The travel information can be found at https://finance.tennessee.edu/travel/.
 Travel Training is available through K@TE.